yahayuta/classic_games_app/README.md

     *   Clear lines by completing rows of blocks.
     *   Strategize with next and held pieces.
     *   Increasing difficulty with levels.
+*   **Breakout:** The classic brick-breaking game.
+    *   Destroy all bricks with the ball.
+    *   Control the paddle to keep the ball in play.
+    *   Progress through levels with increasing difficulty.
+    *   Score points for broken bricks and paddle hits.

 ## Screenshots